Websites

 Loading speed isn’t a technical curiosity - it has a directly measurable impact on visitor behaviour.
 Google research shows that every additional second of loading time increases the bounce rate by several percentage points.
 In B2B, where a single lead can be worth thousands of PLN, a slow site is a loss you can’t see in analytics - because the user never even reached the form.

 We build sites with performance in mind from the first line of code.
-Static HTML generation (Hugo, Jamstack), CDN, asset optimisation and minimisation of network requests — these architectural decisions are made at the start, not as post-audit fixes.
-The result: sites that load in a fraction of a second and achieve green scores across all Core Web Vitals metrics.
+Static HTML generation (Hugo, Jamstack), CDN, asset optimisation and minimisation of network requests - these architectural decisions are made at the start, not as post-audit fixes.
+After launch we measure Core Web Vitals and optimise against agreed thresholds instead of promising universal scores upfront.

 Case studies